Real Talk: Am I The Only One Working Through Trust Issues While Recove – Journaling is Self-Care LLC

 I have trust issues.

 When I say that, my inner voice automatically goes, “Duuuhh!!
 Look at the hell you’ve been through!”
-That reaction is what self-compassion sounds like it my head.
+That reaction is what self-compassion sounds like in my head.

 I've been recovering from trauma for a few years now.